 Whiteleaf manzanita, Arctostaphylos viscida, grows from Kern County north to about the Oregon Border.
 It is not very garden tolerant but easily grown in native gardens.
 In the Sierra Nevada it is a c...
 Learn more.

 California Dutchman's Pipe or Pipe Vine is a deciduous vine with one inch purple striped pipe-shaped flowers.
-Pipe vine likes part-shade and regular water.
-This California native vine has become f...
+Pipe vine likes part-shade.
+This California native vine has become fairly drought tolerant...
 Learn more.